 Chalky white or grey

-Among all the aforementioned stool color, pale stools suggest that there may be a life-threatening blockage in the liver preventing bile, the green fluid stored in the gallbladder that gives stool the yellow/brown color, from getting out of the liver.
+Pay attention here parents, pale stools suggest that there may be a liver-blockage and this is life threatening to your baby..
 If you suspect that your child has white, chalky grey or pale yellow stools, you must contact your child’s pediatrician right away.

 Consistency is key